 Social interaction is a huge part of the whole university experience.
 This is the time and place to make new, lifelong friends and learn crucial social skills.
-Online programs cut out in person group projects.
-These are projects are often important in developing students’ ability to work together with others.
+Online programs cut out in-person group projects.
+These projects are often important in developing students’ ability to work together with others.
 Additionally, it makes it difficult to take part in classroom discussions and gain new perspectives.

 Con: Requires a High Degree of Self Discipline

 The extra flexibility and lack of accountability leaves room for students to procrastinate.
 Some students struggle to stay motivated and on track with studying and completing their assignments.
 Self-discipline, time management, and organization are crucial skills for students taking online classes.

 Online classes have come a long way since they first started, with learning happening in multi-media formats.
 Yet, the unfavorable reputation they gained during their nascent years persists.
 Some organizations perceive applicants with an online education unfavorably as compared to students graduating from traditional universities.
 It is changing but slowly.
 This could be a drawback of online classes for a career-conscious student.

 Con: A Reliable Internet Connection and Computer are Must-Haves